Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 After thoroughly exploring and enjoying the large collection of medieval art, I toured the rest of the collection.
 There’s a fair number of works from the 16th to the 19th centuries, including works by Rembrandt, Gainsborough, Reynolds, and Rubens.

 After my visit, I got chatting with the young man in the gift shop.
-He enthusiastically agreed that the Courtauld’s collection is first-rate and also kindly listened to me rattle on about how I first visited the Courtauld with my mom back in 1970 (likely a good forty years befor he was born!)
+He enthusiastically agreed that the Courtauld’s collection is first-rate and also kindly listened to me rattle on about how I first visited the Courtauld with my mom back in 1970 (likely a good forty years before he was born!)

 Here are two more of my favorites at the Courtauld Gallery.